-Have all your guests write something beautiful on colorful ribbons.
-Tie these ribbons and let the messages of love blow in the wind.
-Unity ribbons are a beautiful to photograph outside with a breeze.
-The ribbons evoke movement, motion are somewhat unpredictable and spectacular to photograph.
-They give off everlasting warmth, full of positive energy.
-You can see a ribbon unity ceremony in Kristen + Ryan’s and Lorena and Udi’s Riviera Maya Destination weddings.
+Have your guests write something beautiful on colorful ribbons and let the messages of love blow in the wind.
+Unity ribbons are beautiful to photograph outside with a breeze.
+The ribbons evoke movement, motion, they’re somewhat unpredictable and spectacular to photograph.
+They give off everlasting warmth and are full of positive energy.
+You can see a ribbon unity ceremony in Kristen + Ryan’s and Lorena + Udi’s Riviera Maya Destination weddings.

-“Now is our painting perfect – no?
-Will our marriage be perfect? – no. But it is a masterpiece – a work in progress.
-As it hangs on our wall it is a perfect reminder to us of the covenant we share with one another.”
+“Is our painting perfect? – no. Will our marriage be perfect? – no. But it is a masterpiece – a work in progress.
+As it hangs on our wall it is a perfect reminder to us of the covenant we share with one another.” – Heather

 “Mellissa and I are spiritual, artistic individuals.
 We decided a perfect unity art piece for our new home would be so perfect and would have a lot of meaning behind it.
 We also wanted something unique and another experience we can share with each other.
 We both agreed that a unity painting was just the right decision for us.” – Negin

-This all changed at Tiffany and Justin’s wedding, where they decided to both celebrate their unity while enjoying a drink with a “Unity Cocktail”!
+Favorite Unity Ceremony Ideas: Tiffany and Justin decided to celebrate their unity while enjoying a drink with a “Unity Cocktail”!
 We have seen a lot of ways to proclaim love for each other and the joining of two people, but a Unity Cocktail is a unique and fun way to do it!

-“The stone we used at our wedding is a celtic oathing stone.
-We wanted to add a special aspect to our ceremony that would be unique to us, something we had never personally seen done at any other wedding.
-The oathing stone is an ancient celtic custom in which the bride and groom hold the stone while saying their vows, as it is believed that an oath given near stone or water is more binding and “sets the vows in stone.”
+“The oathing stone is an ancient celtic custom.
+The couple hold the stone while saying their vows.
+It’s believed that an oath given near stone or water is more binding and “sets the vows in stone.” – Laura

 The Unity Cross is a multi-piece Sculpture that Kristen and Cameron assembled during their wedding unity ceremony.

-We love any wedding ceremony that finds a way to involve all the guest in the blessing and joining of the couple.
-Melissa and Jason asked their guests to be a part of their ceremony by placing cards with their wishes for the couple in a box.
+We love any wedding ceremony that finds a way to involve all the guests in the blessing and joining of the couple.
+Melissa and Jason asked their guests to be a part of their ceremony by placing cards with their wishes for them in a box.
 A beautiful and meaningful way to make each of their loved ones a part of their union.